-Customs Investigation is the customs investigative body.
-It is made up of approximately 150 specially trained staff members with judicial police powers and is responsible for combating serious cases of smuggling.
+Prosecution is the investigative body of the Federal Customs Administration.
+It has approximately 190 specially trained employees with judicial police powers and is responsible for combating serious cases of smuggling.

-In addition to tax fraud cases (customs duties, VAT upon importation, taxes and duties on tobacco, alcohol, mineral oils, etc.), it also works to fight smuggling in the areas of species protection (CITES Convention), infectious animal diseases, medicines, cabotage, etc.
+Aside from tax and duty fraud cases (customs duties, import VAT, taxes and duties on tobacco, alcohol, mineral oil, etc.), Prosecution also works in other areas such as species protection (CITES Convention), combating of infectious animal diseases, smuggling of medicines and cabotage.

 It is active both at the border and within Switzerland.
-In order to optimise its operations throughout Switzerland, Customs Investigation has offices in Bern, Basel, Zurich, Lausanne and Lugano.
+In order to optimise its operations throughout Switzerland, Prosecution has offices in Bern, Basel, Zurich, Lausanne and Lugano.
 It can intervene when an offence is committed, or even several years later.

-In recent years, Customs Investigation has dealt with major cases such as the following:
+In recent years, Prosecution has dealt with major cases such as the following:

 - Discovery of illegal imports of several tonnes of meat or foodstuffs presenting a proven health risk;

-In all these cases, goods that posed a risk to the population were confiscated and destroyed, live animals were released into the wild, where possible, and taxes and duties were systematically collected.
+In all of these cases, goods that posed a health hazard were confiscated and destroyed, live animals were released into the wild where possible, and taxes and duties were systematically collected.

-In addition to their investigative powers, Customs Investigation officers also have the power to issue judgments.
-Customs Investigation generally issues administrative penalties concerning multiple taxes that are due.
-In the most serious instances, it forwards the cases to the competent courts in order for custodial sentences to be imposed.
+In addition to its investigative powers, Prosecution also has the power to issue judgments.
+It generally issues administrative penalties that exceed the taxes and duties involved.
+It forwards the most serious cases to the competent courts in order for custodial sentences to be imposed.